CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasType( object:Object,  type:string ):boolean
 ```

-Returns true if the RDFNode provided has the specified type.
+Returns true if the Node provided has the specified type.

 *Parameters*

-- object: The RDFNode to evaluate.
+- object: The Node to evaluate.
 - type: The type to look for it existence.